elipinska/codeclan_wk2_karaoke_homework/weekend_homework.md

 ### Extensions

 - What happens if there are more guests trying to be checked in than there is free space in the room?
+DONE
 - Karaoke venues usually have an entry fee - So the guests could have money so they can pay it.
+DONE

 ### Advanced extensions